UNINETTSigma2/documentation/training/material/2023-spring-best-practices/q_and_a-day3.md

    -In the cluster/projects/
       - probably NIRD toolkit is a good solution for this

-6. Suggestion on how to run jupyter notebook in compute nodes having GPU as GPU is not availble in login nodes?
+6. Suggestion on how to run jupyter notebook in compute nodes having GPU as GPU is not available in login nodes?
    - probably NIRD toolkit is a good solution for this

 7. Hm I remember that they told me to use NIRD Toolkit the project leader should do this and give afterwards permission to other users.
 Might i misunderstand.
     - the project leader should apply for NIRD toolkit to be enabled on a NIRD project to sigma2, and add the people that should be allowed to start a jupyter notebook to a feide group that will be connected to the project.
 This is a one time thing.
 After that the project leader does not need to do anything else.

-8. This ticket may be relevent for this discussion
+8. This ticket may be relevant for this discussion
      - The user has wanted to shorten the long custom path

     - https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#specifying-a-location-for-an-environment